 Are you interested in raising chickens but dread how much it will cost to build a chicken coop?

 Chicken coops can be expensive to build, but they don’t have to be.
 In this blog post, we’ll outline the cheapest way to build chicken coops that will still keep your chickens safe and warm.

-So if you’re just starting with homesteading or are looking for a cheap way to upgrade your existing setup, you can just read on for some tips.
+So if you’re starting with homesteading or looking for a cheap way to upgrade your existing setup, you can read on for some tips.

 Have any questions about building chicken coops on a budget?
 Ask us in the comments below!
 We’d love to help.

 Before you invest a lot of money and time setting up expensive chicken coops, learn about building chicken coops the easy way, and you can enjoy the fruits of your labor sooner.

 FIGURE OUT THE BASIC NEEDS OF CHICKENS

 Chickens are easy to care for and one of the recommended ones to start with for homesteading.
 They need shelter to keep them safe at night and out of harsh windy, cold weather.

 Frostbite is a real threat to chickens in the cold if they are exposed to drafts.

 You will know when one of your chickens was out in the cold too long or not protected.
 The comb will turn black.

 If you live in a place where the winters are harsh, it will be essential to learn about the different breeds and find one best suitable for the cold.

-So far, with our breeds of chickens, Silkies, Leghorns, and Black Australorp have been very hearty in winter.
+So far, our breeds of chickens, Silkies, Leghorns, and Black Australorp have been very hearty in winter.

 NESTING BOX SIZE

 Next on the list, they have space for their nests to lay eggs.

 Since eggs and chickens are considered tasty morsels by a wide variety of predators, the place built for chickens must be sturdy and well-protected.
 Add a little food and water, and they’re happy campers.

 We started with two nesting boxes when we built our first chicken coop for six chickens.